opynfinance/Gamma-Bots/defender-script/README.md

 ## Chainlink Price Disputer: WETH/USD

+Chainlink disputer autotoask is a JS script that run every 1 min to disputer new WETH/USD pushed prices in case a specific price deviate a %X from the off-chain source.
+Chainlink disputer autotask have:
+- Relayer address: the wallet address used to make transactions (managed by OZ Defender)
+- AddressBook address: Gamma Addressbook module

 ### How It Work ?

 - Add `API_KEY` and `API_SECRET` (Relayer keys) and `INFURA_KEY` into `.env` file.